AplaProject/apla-docs-en/introduction/api2.rst

 install
 ==============================
-**POST** Starts the installation process.
+**POST**/ Starts the installation process.
 After successful installation, the system should be restarted.

 Query